Updated on May 3, 2022

 • Perform minor surgical procedures, including LASIK and removal of foreign bodies (in some states)

-• Provide pre- and post-surgical care
+• Provide pre and post-surgical care

 Like all doctors, optometrists use a special collection of tools to care for patients.

 This includes refractive aids that help them diagnose vision flaws and provide prescriptions for eyeglasses and contact lenses.
-Optometrists use a phoropter and eye chart to diagnose a person’s vision issues and write a corrective prescription.

 When to See an Optometrist